 Monday 19 March - Tuesday 27 March 2018

 The final stage of the selection test is a one hour interview which will be conducted by a panel of two members of our staff.

 The panel will review your application form and ask questions about the information you provided.
 There will also be a series of standard questions asked.

 This is your final opportunity to demonstrate your knowledge of the varied role of a firefighter.
 It is much more than the operational response to 999 calls as it involves protecting the community and preventing incidents from occurring.
 Firefighters do this by engaging with people within the community and educating them on a range of personal safety topics, including fire.

 There is a lot of information on this website and at www.avonfire.gov.uk about the wider role and the work we are involved in.
 We encourage you to read this and conduct wider research to help you answer the interview questions.

 Following the interviews we will select our chosen candidates to undergo a full medical.
-Those who pass will be given a conditional job offer to attend a training school in October 2017.
+Those who pass will be given a conditional job offer to attend a training school.

 All job offers are made on a conditional basis, subject to receipt of satisfactory references and other pre-employment checks.

 Tuesday 29 May - Friday 3 August 2018

 Training school starts on 29 May and ends on 3 August 2018.
 You will not be able to take any annual leave during this period.